 |Property price||Home mover stamp duty cost||First-time buyer stamp duty cost||Saving|

 Can I use the first-time buyer stamp duty relief for buy-to-let?

 The first-time buyer stamp duty exemption only applies if you're planning to use the property as your main residence.
 If you're buying a buy-to-let property as a first-time buyer you will be charged home mover stamp duty rates.

 Do I qualify as a first-time buyer for stamp duty relief?

-To qualify for the first-time buyer stamp duty relief, you must never have owned residential property before.
+To qualify for the first-time buyer stamp duty relief, you must never have owned a residential property before.